Huegoxaga/notes/embedded/st.md

 - A project can use either `C` or `C++` as its development language.
 - `HAL` is the official library used by `STM32`
   - Same code can works on various `STM32` hardwares
+  - For detail search MCU model with the keyword `HAL` and read the docs in the PDF from the search result
 - `Src` folder keeps all the `.c` source file, `Inc` folder keeps all the `.h` header files.
 - The infinite while loop inside `main.c` contains the actually code for running for the embedded device